 Quick summary: Back in the dark ages of the early 2000s — before we all had internet-connected computers in our pockets and purses — if you wanted something delivered right to your door, you had to live in a big city… and you could only get it if the restaurant or store happened to offer delivery.
 Services like Postmates have made that concept seem ancient.
 Postmates delivers restaurant food (and lots of other things, too) in dozens of locations around the country.
 In fact, services like these have almost replaced restaurants’ need to hire in-house drivers.

 The best part is that you can work 100% on your own schedule.
 Only have time to make one delivery?
 No problem; just go offline and go on with your day.
 There are no schedules and no minimum hours.
-If you don’t like the errand-running aspect of driving for a service like Postmates, you can also deliver people to wherever they need to go as a Lyft driver.
+If you don’t like the errand-running aspect of driving for a service like Postmates, you can also deliver people to wherever they need to go as an Uber driver.

-Education requirements: You don’t need a degree to drive for Postmates or Lyft, but you do need a vehicle that meets the requirements for each company (as well as a compatible smartphone, like an iPhone or most Android devices).
+Education requirements: You don’t need a degree to drive for Postmates or Uber, but you do need a vehicle that meets the requirements for each company (as well as a compatible smartphone, like an iPhone or most Android devices).
 With Postmates, that doesn’t need to be a car — in many locations, you can deliver on a bike, on a scooter, or even on foot.

 Average median salary: The median salary for delivery drivers is $43,443 per year.